MAKENTNU/web/CONTRIBUTING.md

 from web.settings import LOGGING

-LOGGING['loggers']['django.db.backends'] = {
+LOGGING["loggers"]["django.db.backends"] = {
-    'level': 'DEBUG',
+    "level": "DEBUG",
-    'handlers': ['console'],
+    "handlers": ["console"],
 }
-""" This would require a logging handler named `console`, which would look something like this:
+""" This would require a logging handler named `console`, which could look like this:
-'console': {
+"console": {
-    'level': 'DEBUG',
+    "level": "DEBUG",
-    'filters': [...],
+    "filters": [...],
-    'class': 'logging.StreamHandler',
+    "class": "logging.StreamHandler",
 }
 """
 ```